 Three of the five taught units are delivered via lectures (total of 70 credits).
 A further unit (ten credits) focuses on a clinical case report; you must select one of your own cases to submit an assessed case report (3,000 words) and a presentation.
 This case will contribute to your case portfolio.
 In the fifth unit (ten credits), you will explore important peer-reviewed papers and engage in critical discussion.
 Each critical discussion will be preceded by a candidate presentation providing a critical summary of a particular paper.

-All lectures for the taught units are streamed live on the internet and recorded for you to replay at any point.
-You are required to attend Bristol for examinations and for three one-week teaching sessions that are spread throughout the course.
+All lectures are streamed live on the internet and recorded for you to replay at any point.
+There are four week-long teaching blocks that are spread throughout the course.
 You will have two week-long teaching blocks a year (one in around Autumn and one around Spring) if you are studying part-time.
 You are encouraged to attend in-person but this is not mandatory.
-Otherwise, weekly lectures are delivered online meaning you can take the course from home or work, and exams will be held online.
+Otherwise, weekly lectures are delivered online meaning you can take the programme from home or work, and exams will be held online.

 Please visit our programme catalogue for full details of the structure and unit content for the Postgraduate Diploma in Theoretical and Practical Clinical Neuropsychology.

-In order to meet BPS accreditation requirements, applicants must pass an entrance examination set by the University of Bristol and must also submit a 2,000-word essay (on a prescribed topic), which must also be passed.
-The pass mark for the examination and essay is 50 per cent.
-The combined mark determines whether a candidate has passed the entrance requirements, with the essay weighted 34 per cent and exam 66 per cent of the final mark.
+In order to meet BPS accreditation requirements, applicants must pass an online entrance assessment set by the University of Bristol and must also submit a 2,000-word essay (on a prescribed topic), which must also be passed.
+The pass mark for the online assessment and essay is 50%.
+The combined mark determines whether a candidate has passed the entrance requirements, with the essay weighted 34% and the online assessment 66% of the final mark.

-Applicants must be able to provide evidence of a minimum of six months practice experience primarily supervised by a recognised clinical neuropsychologist, and documentary evidence from this period (e.g. specific submitted case report).
+Applicants must be able to provide evidence of a minimum of six months' practice experience primarily supervised by a recognised clinical neuropsychologist, and documentary evidence from this period (eg specific submitted case report).
 In addition, you must also demonstrate how you meet the Research Competencies requirement for the programme

 See international equivalent qualifications on the International Office website.